-Financial survival is a concern to most of us, especially given the economic conditions of the world, the fear of a market crash, and hints of war.
+Financial survival is a concern to most of us, especially given the economic conditions of the world, the fear of a market crash, inflation, and hints of war.

 There are always bills to pay, mouths to feed, and, hopefully, no big financial hits to surprise us.

 It's all about planning.
 Inflation is real, even if the government denies it.
 But we're the ones doing the shopping — we know different — we see the rising prices.

 Read more about how to increase your financial security right now with the helpful articles below.

 As important as food, water, and weapons are when preparing, having a stash of emergency cash is just as vital.

 You know life is unpredictable.
 Cars break down for many reasons — yes, that car that you need to get to work every day.
 Do you have the cash to fix it?
 Children get sick or hurt.
 Medications get more expensive [...]

 Do you have a "normalcy bias"?
 Of course you do!
 We all do.

 We want everything to stay the same.
 We want to go on working our jobs, raising our families, watching the our favorite football team win, and taking a vacation now and then.